namx05/owasp-scs/docs/SCSTG/0x03-Overview.md

-## How to Use the Mobile Application Security Project
+## How to Use the Smart Contract Security Project